 And cobbled, like many lanes around here.
 Forget Paris-Roubaix: you can test the security of your fillings by cycling down Heptonstall main street.

 Until the 1800s, there was no road along the valley floor.
 But as the industrial revolution revolved, the canal (pic) and railway came through the valley, Hebden Bridge grew around the river crossing, and textile mills thrived.
-It became known as Trouser Town; perhaps in a way – though the mills are long closed and converted to chic apartments – it still is.
+It became known as Trouser Town; not any more, now that the mills are long closed and converted to chic apartments.
+It's no longer a place defined by images of patriarchal legwear.
+More like jams, either of the preserve or musical kind.

 There's a strong community feel, as the town's local website demonstrates.
 It has a fair few meeja types who live here in those chichi lofts, commute to Manchester or Leeds by the slow but frequent trains, and enjoy organic gluten-free artisan local bread in Hebden Bridge's chic cafes and bistros.